 Research and development expense increased in absolute dollars during 2010 and 2011, with the exception of the second quarter to the third quarter of 2010, where research and development expense remained relatively unchanged.
-The increase in research and development expense is related to increased headcount to support the development of both our Video Cloud and App Cloud products.
+The increase in research and development expense during these periods is related to increased headcount to support the development of both our Video Cloud and App Cloud products.

 Sales and marketing expense increased from the first quarter to the second quarter of 2010 and remained relatively unchanged thereafter for the remainder of 2010.
-During 2011, sales and marketing expense increased in absolute dollars through the second quarter of 2011 and then decreased in the third quarter of 2011.
+During 2011, sales and marketing expense increased in absolute dollars through the second quarter of 2011, decreased in the third quarter of 2011 and then increased in the fourth quarter of 2011.
+The increase in sales and marketing expense in the fourth quarter of 2011 related to increased headcount as we expand sales coverage and build brand awareness.

 General and administrative expense remained relatively unchanged during the first three quarters of 2010, increased in the fourth quarter of 2010, and then decreased slightly in the first quarter of 2011.
-General and administrative expense then increased in the second quarter of 2011 and remained relatively unchanged into the third quarter.
+General and administrative expense then increased in the second quarter of 2011, remained relatively unchanged through the third quarter of 2011, and increased moderately in the fourth quarter of 2011.
 The increase in general and administrative expense during the fourth quarter of 2010, and continuing into 2011, relates to an increase in headcount as we continued to build our internal infrastructure in preparation for an initial public offering of our common stock.